flatironinstitute/nemos/docs/index.md

                 </p>
                 <hr>
                 <p>
-                    Need a theory refresher before jumping into data analysis?
-Take a look at our notes.
+                    Refresh your theoretical knowledge before diving into data analysis with our notes.
                 </p>
             </div>
             <p>